jaruchi/Feedback_App/README.md

 ### Bonus
 - A user can see their profile
-- A user(instructor) can see all the feedbacks given by users for a particular course
+- A user(instructor) can see all the feedbacks given by a student for a course
-- A user(instructor) can see all the feedbacks given by users for a particular homework
+- A user(instructor) can see all the feedbacks given by a student for a homework

 ### Hurdles